Subscribe

 • Business analyst

-A business analyst is the one who comes up with a specific plan of how to turn the initial vision into a real, functional solution.
+A business analyst is the one who comes up with a specific plan for how to turn the initial vision into a real, functional solution.
 As a business analyst, you interview stakeholders, dive into their needs, and weigh those against the business context to craft a detailed SRS.

 • Solution architect